Arnot Ogden Medical Center: Controversy

 The New York Times wrote in 1998 "The worst-performing hospital was Arnot Ogden Medical Center in Elmira" regarding "Death Rate from Bypass Surgery."

 A physician who lied on an employment application in 2015 regarding data in state records, results of which included discharging a man "despite an irregular EKG reading" who, moments later died, was employed.
 A review found "either nobody checked or they were given wrong information."

 Graduate Medical Education

-The hospital currently offers six residency programs in family medicine, internal medicine, emergency medicine, diagnostic radiology, and psychiatry."
+The hospital currently offers five residency programs in family medicine, internal medicine, emergency medicine, diagnostic radiology, transitional, and psychiatry."
 Accreditation for the general surgery residency was withdrawn in 2022 after warnings the two previous years.